codymlewis/thesis-code/background_demos/README.md

 # Background Demos

-Each Python file in this folder is self contained, simply run them using `python` directly to recreate each demo.
+Each Python file in this folder is self contained, simply run them using `python` directly to recreate each demo, i.e. `python <file>`.